ipums/ipums.github.io/_posts/2020/2020-10-28-upgrading-shared-conda-installation.markdown

 nhis_reformat = REPLICATE
 super_important_jupyter_kernel = REPLICATE

-# delete
+# do not migrate
 old_not_used = export
 ```
 ### Exporting YAML spec files for all environments

 We wrote a script to export one .yml file per environment in the .ini file to an `env_specs` directory in the conda directory structure.
 As stated above, we are exporting YAML specs for all existing environments, not just those we are migrating.

 The script uses the command `conda env export --name ENV_NAME --no-builds`.
 The `--no-builds` flag is important because many of the exact builds are no longer available in package repositories, and pretty much ever single environment build will fail with them in our situation.
-Because we were on version 4.3.22, and the `--no-builds` flag was broken in that minor version, we chanced a minor version update to 4.3.31 where this bug fix was applied so that we didn't need to do post-processing of the files on the command line (with tools such as sed, cut, grep, etc.) before recreating the environments.
+Because we were on version 4.3.22, and the `--no-builds` flag was broken in that minor version, we chanced a minor in-place conda version update to 4.3.31 where this bug fix was applied so that we didn't need to do post-processing of the yaml files on the command line (with tools such as sed, cut, grep, etc.) before recreating the environments.

 ### Replicating current environments in the QA installation

-We wrote a second script to sequentially replicate the environments marked as ` = REPLICATE` in the .ini file in the QA conda installation.
+We wrote a second script to sequentially replicate the environments marked as ` = REPLICATE` in the .ini file in the `qa` conda installation.
 We observe the error output to the console as the script runs to see which envs fail.
 How we managed this during the first migration was to create a spreadsheet from the .ini file, and paste errors form the CLI output into the spreadsheet for manual remediation on an env-by-env basis.
 We hope future iterations automate this error capture.

 One thing to note is that we had to add special handling in the script for local `noarch` conda packages.
 We identified the list of noarch packages in our custom conda channel and saved these in a text file.
 If the script found any of these packages in the YAML spec for an environment, it would strip it from the YAML before replicating it, then run a subsequent process to conda install each noarch package once the initial environment was created.
 We are hoping to rebuild these noarch packages now that we have migrated to a newer conda version, so this should hopefully not be needed in future migrations/updates.

 ### Troubleshooting failed environments

-Out of the ~60 environments we migrated from 4.3 to 4.8.5, we 12 failures.
+Out of the 60 environments we migrated from 4.3 to 4.8.5, 48 replicated into 4.8.5 successfully, while 12 had failures.
 Some common issues causing failures were:

--   Custom conda channel packages with really old versions that are no longer in the custom channel
+-   Custom conda channel packages with really old versions no longer housed in our custom channel

 -   Noarch packages listed in the pip installed package list often needed to be moved to the conda section of the .yml file.
 If the package had been installed with both conda and pip in the old environment, it needed to be removed from the list of pip installed packages in the .yml file.

--   Packages installed from git clones with pip needed to be removed from the .yml file and manually installed in the QA environment after the new env is recreated.
+-   Packages installed from git clones with pip needed to be removed from the .yml file and manually installed in the `qa` environment after the new env is recreated.

 ### Testing

-We ran tests in several of the QA environments once we had recreated them to make sure the environment seemed to be behaving as expected with the QA conda.
+We ran tests in several of the `qa` environments once we had recreated them to make sure the environment seemed to be behaving as expected with the `qa` conda.
 We took extra care to make sure we tested the environments that initially failed and needed some manual intervention, especially because several of these support essential internal services (mesos cluster, JupyterLab, etc.)

 ## Wrapping up loose ends